GAP (NYSE:GPS) Releases Quarterly Earnings Results, Misses Expectations By $0.31 EPS

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, July 27th.
-Shareholders of record on Wednesday, July 6th will be given a $0.15 dividend.
-This represents a $0.60 annualized dividend and a yield of 5.77%.
-The ex-dividend date of this dividend is Tuesday, July 5th.
-GAP’s dividend payout ratio is 90.91%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, July 27th.
+Investors of record on Wednesday, July 6th will be issued a dividend of $0.15 per share.
+This represents a $0.60 dividend on an annualized basis and a yield of 5.89%.
+The ex-dividend date is Tuesday, July 5th.
+GAP’s dividend payout ratio (DPR) is presently 90.91%.

-GPS has been the subject of a number of analyst reports.
-B. Riley lowered their target price on shares of GAP from $15.00 to $13.00 and set a “neutral” rating for the company in a research note on Friday, April 22nd.
-StockNews.com began coverage on shares of GAP in a report on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-Barclays downgraded shares of GAP from an “equal weight” rating to an “underweight” rating and dropped their target price for the stock from $17.00 to $13.00 in a research report on Friday, April 1st.
-Telsey Advisory Group reduced their target price on shares of GAP from $15.00 to $13.00 and set a “market perform” rating for the company in a research note on Friday.
-Finally, BMO Capital Markets cut their price target on shares of GAP from $16.00 to $13.00 and set a “market perform” rating on the stock in a report on Friday, April 22nd.
-Seven research analysts have rated the stock with a sell rating, nine have given a hold rating and five have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $14.51.
+Several equities research analysts have recently commented on GPS shares.
+B. Riley reduced their price target on shares of GAP from $15.00 to $13.00 and set a “neutral” rating for the company in a report on Friday, April 22nd.
+Daiwa Capital Markets lowered shares of GAP from a “neutral” rating to an “underperform” rating and set a $13.75 price target for the company. in a report on Wednesday, March 9th.
+Barclays lowered shares of GAP from an “equal weight” rating to an “underweight” rating and reduced their price objective for the stock from $17.00 to $13.00 in a research note on Friday, April 1st.
+Guggenheim upgraded shares of GAP from a “neutral” rating to a “buy” rating and set a $22.00 price objective for the company in a research note on Monday, April 25th.
+Finally, Zacks Investment Research lowered shares of GAP from a “hold” rating to a “strong sell” rating and set a $11.00 price objective for the company. in a research note on Wednesday, May 4th.
+Seven analysts have rated the stock with a sell rating, nine have issued a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and an average target price of $14.51.

 GAP Company Profile (Get Rating)